nairashwin9297/Art_gallery/README.md

  2. table tag- used to explain the overall biodata of my artist
  3. All elements from header and footer

- ### 3. Testimony
+ ### 3. Testimony (testimony,html)
-This page shows all the testimonies from the users who are giving a feedback about Sarah's artwork Elements used :
+This page shows all the testimonies from the users who are giving a feedback about Sarah's artwork.
+Elements used :
 1. All elements from header and footer.